Decompositions, factorisations, inverses and equation solvers (dense matrices)

 deficient systems of linear equations,

-is square-sized and only occasionally rank deficient, usinginv()
+Ais square-sized and only occasionally rank deficient, usinginv()orinv_sympd()with theinv_opts::allow_approxoption is faster.

 QR decomposition